 ADDICTION AND DRUG ABUSE

 Most teenagers only understand the short-term effects of using illicit substances.
-Marijuana, as well as its newer forms known as “Spice” or “K2,” remains one of the most common drugs teens tend to abuse.
-Alcohol and drugs like ecstasy and cocaine are popular too, but almost nothing compares to the rate at which adolescents are abusing, and dying from, prescription drugs.
-As over half of high school age teenagers have experimented with prescription pain killers or other drugs like Adderall that they’ve illegally acquired from a friend or a family member.
-Sometimes, immediate consequences aren’t enough to make someone stop using drugs, alcohol, or other unsafe behaviors.
+Marijuana, as well as its newer forms known as “Spice” or “K2” remain the most common drugs teens abuse.
+However, alcohol and drugs, such as ecstasy and cocaine, are popular too.
+Unfortunately, almost nothing compares to the rate at which adolescents are abusing and dying from prescription drugs.
+Over half of teenagers in high school have experimented with prescription painkillers or stimulants such as Adderall, and unfortunately, sometimes immediate consequences aren’t enough to encourage teens struggling with substance abuse issues to seek help.

 KNOW THE SIGNS